Guiding Light: Broadcast history

 As the year progressed, CBS was looking to expand one of its daytime soap operas.
 All of its serials were now thirty minutes in length and had been since Guiding Light and Search For Tomorrow made the move in 1968.
 NBC had found ratings success with expanding Another World and Days of Our Lives to one hour earlier in 1975.
 CBS thought it too could find success, so the decision was made to expand As the World Turns, which was airing before Guiding Light at 1:30/12:30.
 Thus, in December, Guiding Light moved back to 2:30/1:30 in place of The Edge of Night, which switched networks and began airing on ABC.
 ABC had a short-lived hit the next year with an updated version of the game show Break the Bank.
 To complicate the picture further, ABC opted to make its first show expansions, those of One Life to Live and General Hospital, in July 1976; each of those shows occupied one-half of a 90-minute block until November 4, 1977.

 With this in mind, ABC and CBS acted to give a contending chance to both General Hospital and Guiding Light by expanding them to an hour in length.
 CBS started first by expanding Guiding Light to an hour on November 7, 1977.
 This gained particular importance when ABC finally expanded both One Life to Live and General Hospital to an hour on January 16, 1978, so that Guiding Light straddled those two programs, as well as the first half of sister P&G show Another World on NBC.
 Despite that General Hospital surprising all observers by skyrocketing from near-cancellation to the top place in the ratings with the various storylines, Guiding Light held its own while in direct competition with General Hospital, still hit an upswing as the decade ended.

 On February 4, 1980, CBS bumped Guiding Light down again, to 3 p.m./2c, and its sister P&G soap As The World Turns to 2 p.m./1c, in the midst of a major scheduling shuffle intended to give The Young and the Restless (itself now expanding to an hour length) a shot at beating ABC's All My Children.
 NBC did the same with its soap operas as well with all three networks now going head-head in every time slot.
-It remained in this time slot for the rest of its run in some markets, facing General Hospital and NBC entries such as Texas (a spin-off of Another World), The Match Game-Hollywood Squares Hour and Santa Barbara.
+It remained in this time slot for the rest of its run, facing General Hospital and NBC entries such as Texas (a spin-off of Another World), The Match Game-Hollywood Squares Hour and Santa Barbara.
 None of these shows – not even General Hospital – had any significant impact on the ratings of Guiding Light at 3:00 p.m. during this period.